 In the summer of 1949, it was sold to Hubert, Thomas and W.J.
 Smith, Jr. They enlarged the balcony and projection room, added restrooms and got rid of the bats that found their way inside through holes in the buildings concrete block construction: Drawn by lights from the projector, the bats flew around the theater, enhancing the ambiance during scary movie scenes and creating an unwelcome distraction at other times.

 By this time, electrical service had come to the outlying areas of Pamlico County and one switch across from the theater controlled all the street lights in Oriental.
 As a service to the town, Tom or Hubert turned the street lights on each evening before a show and off after locking the theater up at 11:00 p.m.

-Movie posters from the Mart Theater.
-Georgie Powell found them in the walls of her home, put there years ago when her father, Red Lee, did some construction on the house.
-One guess is that they are from 1956, which corresponds to the dates and movies being shown.
-Photo: TownDock.net
+Movie posters from the Mart Theatre.
+Georgie Powell found them in the walls of her home, put there years ago hen her father, Red Lee, did some construction on the house.
+Based on the movie release dates, our guess is that the posters are from the mid-1950s. ~Photo: TownDock.net

-Until it closed in the mid-1950s, the Mart Theater attracted patrons from throughout Pamlico County, many of them using the then-existent train service for their journey.
+Until it closed in the late 50s, the Mart Theatre attracted patrons from throughout Pamlico County, many of them using the then-existent train service for their journey.
 Lifelong residents remember paying 10¢ to see films in those days … and Jackpot Night: